Some people may decide that they would rather save on the labour cost and build a driveway themselves.

 Households could play their part in helping to reduce this effect by installing driveways that are permeable, which means there is less runoff water that has to go through the drainage system.

-Materials such as block paving, gravel, and permeable concrete are the best to combat this.
+Materials such as block paving, gravel, and permeable concrete are the best to combat this and you can connect with right driveway paving companies for driveway pavement.